 One-on-one Private Training in Japan

 André Bertel sensei lives in Oita City, located on the island of Kyushu, Japan.
 There he offers private tuition for individuals and small groups.
-This is a dream for any passionate Karate-ka.
+A dream!
 Sensei would reserve a training hall just for you and cover any aspect of your choice.
-Without going into too much detail: this man is a genius.
-You ask him why in a particular situation you always lose balance – and after checking your technique he will ask you to slightly adapt here and to modify a little there.
+Without going into detail: this man is a genius.
+Ask him why in a particular situation you always lose balance – and after checking your technique he will ask you to slightly adapt here and to modify a little there.
 Sometimes it only takes millimeters of correction and you change from being a wobbly pudding to an immovable rock.

 A visit to monkey mountain in Beppu or sensei’s secret outdoor Dojo, which is also the ideal spot for great photo shootings, will make your trip perfect.